Conmebol highlights decrease in positives and predominance of logistics personnel

 Likewise, the agency noted that “players are an absolute minority in the set of positives detected in the tests “and that many of them have already been “enabled for future meetings within the tournament after complying with the strict quarantine provided by the Brazilian Ministry of Health. “

-The coronavirus incidence in Brazil it was criticized On the part of sectors, they opposed the celebration of the Copa América in that country, after Argentina and Colombia, designated to share headquarters, were left out.
+The coronavirus incidence in Brazil it was criticized On the part of sectors they were opposed to the celebration in that country of the America’s Cup, after Argentina and Colombia were left out, designated to share headquarters.